krisrs1128/intro-to-simulation/README.md

 install_github("krisrs1128/scDesigner", auth_token = "paste_token_here")
 ```

-Finally, confirm that you can load the packages without any issues.
+Finally, confirm that you can load the packages without any errors.

 ```{r}
 library(MIGsim)
 library(scDesigner)
 ```

-If you have any questions at all, please raise an
+If you have any difficulties at all, please raise an
 [issue](https://github.com/krisrs1128/intro-to-simulation/issues) or send an
 [email](mailto:ksankaran@wisc.edu).
 We appreciate your patience -- this package
 is still quite experimental, and your comments help make it better.